fbpx

 This will be given to a graduating senior from the Town of Sidney and be accepted for admission to a post secondary Institution.
 The recipient of this scholarship should also have financial need and a demonstrated work ethic.
 The deadline to apply is April 1st.
 Read more here.

-This awards three $500 awards to graduating seniors who plan to enter the law enforcement profession.
+This awards two $1000 awards for any two- or four-year post-high-school law enforcement scholastic program.
 The deadline to apply is April 10th.
 Apply here.

 This is giving two $1,000 scholarships.
 This is for a student going to a Maine technical school.
 Applicants must have a minimum GPA of 2.5 to apply.
 The deadline for the application is April 30th.
 Learn more here.